When comparing insurance options for a motorcycle, it’s not unusual to start debating the benefits of bodily injury vs. medical payments coverage.

-When comparing the differences between bodily injury and medical payments coverage, five specific categories are worth reviewing.
+Five specific categories are worth reviewing when comparing the differences between bodily injury and medical payments coverage.

 Here is a look at what you can expect to receive with most policies when hunting for the best insurance options for your motorcycle.

-It’s easy to get these two coverage types confused because they pay for similar needs, but they apply in different situations.
+It’s easy to confuse these two coverage types because they pay for similar needs, but they apply in different situations.

 Filing a bodily injury claim is only possible when working with the liability insurance of an at-fault driver.
-If you cause the accident, you’d need to file a claim with your MedPay or personal injury protection coverage.
+If you cause the accident, you must file a claim with your MedPay or personal injury protection coverage.

 What Does Bodily Injury Liability Insurance Cover?

 If you’re in an accident and considered responsible for it, bodily injury coverage can protect you financially.
 Here are some of the things this insurance covers.

 - Medical Expenses: The insurance covers hospital bills, medical care, follow-up visits, and medical equipment costs for others involved in the collision.